Title: Harry Nyquist Papers

 Extent: 0.25 Linear Feet

-Harry Nyquist was born February 7, 1889 in Nilsby, Sweden and immigrated to the United States in 1907.
-He spent the next ten years completing his education, including a B.S. in electrical engineering in 1914 and a M.S. in 1915 from the University of North Dakota, as well as a Ph.D. in physics from Yale University in 1917.
-Upon graduation he was employed by the A.T. & T. Company and spent the rest of his life working with the Bell System.
-Nyquist was an expert and pioneer in high speed telegraphy and is best known for inventing the Nyquist diagram and Nyquist interval.
+Harry Teodor Nyquist was born February 7, 1889, in Stora Kil Parish, Värmland County, Sweden.
+His parents were Lars Jonsson Nyquist and Katrina Eriksdotter.
+He emigrated in 1907 and spent the next ten years completing his education, including a B.S. in electrical engineering in 1914 and a M.S. in 1915 from the University of North Dakota.
+Nyquist earned a Ph.D. in physics from Yale University in 1917.
+Upon graduation, he was employed by AT&T and spent the rest of his life working with the Bell System.
+Nyquist was an expert and pioneer in high speed telegraphy and is best known for inventing the Nyquist diagram and the Nyquist interval.
 Nyquist received many honors for his contributions in the communication and control field, including: NAE Founders' Medal of Honor (1969), the Ballantine Medal of the Franklin Institute (1960), the IEEE's Medal of Honor (1960), and the ASME Oldenburger Medal (1975).
-Nyquist retired formally in 1954 and died April 4, 1976 in Harlingen, Texas.
+Nyquist retired in 1954 and died April 4, 1976, in Harlingen, Texas.

 Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Acquisition Note: Source: Kay Olesen, UND School of Engineering and Mines.

 Preferred Citation: (Description of Item).
 Harry Nyquist Papers.
 OGLMC 1176, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

 Finding Aid Revisions: Finding aid added to Archon in November 2014.